Teams Resource Management

 When you set up Spell within your cluster, the setup script creates a new bucket that is used exclusively for outputs from your runs and Jupyter workspaces.
 Spell will never write/modify any other buckets.
 The name of this bucket is displayed under

 Bucket Name on the cluster dashboard.
-Contents of this bucket will be displayed under
+The contents of this bucket will be displayed under

 runs in Spell resources.